DiogenesPolanco/nopCommerce-cli/CONTRIBUTING.md

 ## Filing a bug report

-We love to receive bug reports (we're always trying to make ShellJS more stable).
+We love to receive bug reports (we're always trying to make NopCli more stable).
 If you've found a bug, please follow these steps:

  - Please try to cut down on duplicates.
 Please search for issues which have